Nhousen1/Evershore-CG3DGP-Project/README.md

 - ~~Fix NPC scaling so they are no longer giants.~~
 - ~~Add dithering shader into forest scene~~
 - ~~update web build version on itch page~~
+- ~~Add 3d scene backrounds to all endings and menu that update with player choices~~
 #### LIAM:

 - ~~Reduce noise of throwing effect~~